 Growing up, my bedroom would be invaded by phantoms, battalions of my father’s doppelgangers that besieged the whole room and stood guard over me like a besieged city and platoons of my mother’s ghosts; I guess her soul had never rested in peace.
-I pulled the blanket over me and buried myself deep under the covers and hid from the ghosts that still managed to pass through the mosquito net, and got under the duvets.
+I pulled the blanket over me, buried myself deep under the covers, and hid from the ghosts that still managed to pass through the mosquito net and got under the duvets.
 In the dead of the night, I screamed my lungs off for Mother, anyone, to come to my rescue from the masquerades of my nightmares.

 I spent my entire childhood in a haunted room; the lights I left on did nothing to chase the ghosts’ shadows away.
 Most nights, in my cold bed, in my darkroom, I clutched against my chest all alone.
 There was no one to stop the shadows, to fight the doppelgangers of the man who was supposed to be fighting for me but was attacking me.
 I just let them slither into the room, and before I knew it, they materialized into the monster I feared.

 There was no running away from this monster that paid me late-night visits.
 My room was where my fear began and ended.
 I couldn’t run away from Dad.
 The first time he came, he had a lollipop.
 He unwrapped and gave it to me like the loving father he was, but what he did was undress me.
 As I sucked on the lollipop, his hands mapped continents on my body he was going to travel with me.
 That first night I cringed and held my legs closed tight as his fingers bruised my labia.
 He couldn’t feel how I trembled as the fear snuck up to me from all corners of the room, which crawled back to where it had come from when my mother’s gods answered my silent prayer, and he suddenly stood up and walked out, leaving me all alone.